MDSNet2016/schema/doc/schema.md

                                                    :name :alt-to-node-name ;; the value of the map key this relationships values are stored in.
 If not present, uses name of target node.
                                                    :transient false ;; Defines whether the data item on the data should be persisted to the database on create.
                                                    :required true ;; If this relationship value must be defined to save the parent node.  ie - all data must belong to an organization for tenancy
-                                                   :strategy {
-                                                              :delete :? ;; determine if deletes are cascaded or not.
-TBD :update :? ;; determine how updated data is handled on the related entity if provided in an update of this entity
+                                                   :on-delete (or nil :ignore :cascade) ;; determine if deletes are cascaded or not.
+TBD
+                                                   :on-update (or nil :ignore :cascade :cascade-update :cascade-create) ;; determine how updated data is handled on the related entity if provided in an update of this entity
-                                                              :create :? ;; determine how new data is handled on the related entity if provided in an create of this entity
+                                                   :on-create (or nil :ignore :cascade :cascade-update :cascade-create) ;; determine how new data is handled on the related entity if provided in an create of this entity
-                                                              :retrieve :? ;; determine what information from this relationship is pulled when this entity is pulled.
+                                                   :on-retrieve (or nil :ignore :cascade {}) ;; determine what information from this relationship is pulled when this entity is pulled.
-                                                             }
                                                   }
                                                 ]
                                      }